Infanticide: Middle Ages

 Whereas theologians and clerics preached sparing their lives, newborn abandonment continued as registered in both the literature record and in legal documents.
 According to William Lecky, exposure in the early Middle Ages, as distinct from other forms of infanticide, "was practiced on a gigantic scale with absolute impunity, noticed by writers with most frigid indifference and, at least in the case of destitute parents, considered a very venial offence".
 However the first foundling house in Europe was established in Milan in 787 on account of the high number of infanticides and out-of-wedlock births.
 The Hospital of the Holy Spirit in Rome was founded by Pope Innocent III because women were throwing their infants into the Tiber river.

 Unlike other European regions, in the Middle Ages the German mother had the right to expose the newborn.
-Generally, unwanted children were often abandoned in the High Middle Ages, usually by leaving them the door of a church or abbey.
+Generally, unwanted children were often abandoned in the High Middle Ages, usually by leaving them at the door of a church or abbey.
 If the baby was found in time, the clergy would take care of their upbringing, which gave rise to the first orphanages.

 However, very high sex ratios were common in even late medieval Europe, which may indicate sex-selective infanticide.
 The Waldensians, a pre-Reformation medieval Christian sect deemed heretical by the Catholic Church, were accused of participating in infanticide.